psychoinformatics-de/ipsy-docs/content/pages/services.rst

   sudo apt-get update
   sudo aptitude search ipsy-

-Due to restrictive licensing, this repository is *only* available when using a wired network connection in the IPSY offices.
+Due to the restrictive licensing, this repository is *only* available to machines with a wired connection in the IPSY offices.

 OwnCloud (EOL)
 --------------